felix-hilden/sphinx-codeautolink/readme_pypi.rst

 Installation
 ------------
-sphinx-codeautolink can be installed from the Package Index via ``pip``.
+sphinx-codeautolink can be installed from the following sources:

 .. code:: sh

     $ pip install sphinx-codeautolink
+    # or, alternatively:
+    $ conda install -c conda-forge sphinx-codeautolink

 Note that the library is in early development, so version pinning is advised.
 To enable sphinx-codeautolink, modify the extension list in ``conf.py``.